-Yermolenko allegedly worked with a Russia-based defendant called Boris Livshits, a 52-year-old from St Petersburg.
+Yermolenko allegedly worked with a Russia-based defendant called Boris Livshits, EVDEN EVE nAKLiYAt a 52-year-old from St Petersburg.

-Livshits took requests for sensitive items from the Serniya Network and then obtained them from U.S.businesses using front companies, forged paperwork and other deceptive tactics.
+Livshits took requests for sensitive items from the Serniya Network and then obtained them from U.S.If you loved this article and you would want to receive more information regarding eVDen eVe NAKLiYat please visit our own page. businesses using front companies, forged paperwork and other deceptive tactics.

 On one occasion, Livshits ordered Yermolenko to ‹throw away the invoice› for an order.Another email reveals he instructed Yermolenko to tell a bank that payments were for ‹bicycle spare parts, sporting goods and textile products.›

 Brayman and Yermolenko allegedly trafficked ‹advanced electronics and sophisticated testing equipment used in quantum computing, hypersonic and nuclear weapons›.Pictured: A Russian S-400 missile defense system drives in Red Square, central Moscow, on May 9, 2022

 Prosecutors also revealed the vast web of the supply chain which carried the technology into Russia.
 Common intermediary countries included locations in Estonia, Finland, Germany and Hong Kong.